lhervier/ng-oauth2-auth-code-flow/backends/domino-osgi/README.md

 ## Optional : Install plugins on your Domino Designer

-Do this only if you plan to play with the code of the osgi plugins...
+Do this only if you plan to play with the code of the osgi plugin...
 Otherwise, skip this chapter.

 - Check that your Designer allows you to add plugins :
 	- Go to File / Preferences